Afnan-Aldhahri/GO/Resources/Conclusion.md

 Moreover, its very easy to learn .
 There are so many  documents on the Internet : specification, tutorial, "Effective Go" and a lot more .

-What I really like about GO is tow thing :
+What I really like about GO is two things :

 **First** , its supporting for concurrency ,especially after studying concurrency the hard way in the class :)